 Church archives in San Cataldo and in Caltanissetta province may instead contain even older information, but they are far less accessible from abroad (and almost impossible by email).

 If you have the opportunity to visit San Cataldo and Caltanissetta province, you could plan to investigate churches’ archives by yourself, but from abroad is very difficult to obtain any result unless you find a reliable local help.

 For our experience is better to start to search months before your arrival: in this way you will avoid to waste time in the offices and with italian bureaucracy and you will have more free time to visit the town and surroundings on your ancestors footsteps.

-Another important source of information is the “Archivio di Stato” (National archive) in Palermo.
+Another important source of information is the “Archivio di Stato” (National archive) in Caltanissetta.

 In any case, never give up!
 Probably the distance from your country and Italy, some difficulties in understanding and in translation, could complicate your search but this should not discourage you.

 If you want to discuss with other people interested in genealogy research in San Cataldo, or if you have questions regarding your family in San Cataldo, just leave a message below in the comment area